eclipse-apoapsis/ort-server/transport/README.md

 ### Factories

-In order to send or receive messages, the infrastructure for message exchange must have been properly set up.
+To send or receive messages, the infrastructure for message exchange must have been properly set up.
 This is done via the factory interfaces `MessageSenderFactory` and `MessageReceiverFactory`.
 Both interfaces provide static `create` functions that can be used to create sender or receiver instances compatible with the current environment.
 They work as follows: